onemiguel/GlobPatternTester/README.md

 # GlobPatternTester
-Tests Glob Patterns against a directory and returns the list of resulting file paths
+Tests Glob Patterns against a directory and returns a list of resulting file paths.

 # Arguments